grz0zrg/tinycelfgraphics/README.md

 All of them compile down to less than 512 bytes with some less than 256 bytes and one (32 bits only) less than 128 bytes

-There is only one pure assembly framebuffer program to show how all of this compete against pure assembly and 'compliant' ELF (maybe one could reach < 128b by dropping compliance) [credits](https://www.muppetlabs.com/~breadbox/software/tiny/return42.html)
+There is only one 100% assembly framebuffer program to show how all of this compete against pure assembly and 'compliant' ELF [credits](https://www.muppetlabs.com/~breadbox/software/tiny/return42.html)

 It borrow several tricks from several sources mainly coming from the [Demoscene](https://en.wikipedia.org/wiki/Demoscene)

 All pure C programs work in either 64 bits or 32 bits (must append `-m32` to GCC flags), 32 bits programs may be bigger or smaller.

-This was used for my [Twigs](https://github.com/grz0zrg/twigs) 512 bytes procedural graphics intro.
+This was used for my [Twigs](https://github.com/grz0zrg/twigs) 512 bytes procedural graphics intro and [TrueSpace](https://github.com/grz0zrg/TrueSpace) 256 bytes intro.

 The best method for anything real-time is probably the "Framebuffer with custom ELF headers" (generated binary size is the same as pure assembly and it allow more controls over the ELF header)